Lee Germon: After cricket

 In 1998 Germon became the South Island development manager for the Bank of New Zealand before moving on to work at St Andrew's College as its development officer in 2000.
-In 2004 Germon shifted to Mainland Soccer as CEO for what turned out to be only a 10-month stint before moving to Nelson to become CEO of the Tasman Rugby Union.
+In 2004 Germon shifted to Mainland Soccer as chief executive officer for what turned out to be only a 10-month stint before moving to Nelson to become CEO of the Tasman Rugby Union.
 In 2009 he returned to his home city of Christchurch to become CEO of Canterbury Cricket.
-Staying in cricket administration, Germon became CEO of the Australian T20 Big Bash Cricket franchise Sydney Thunder in 2017, before becoming CEO of Cricket New South Wales in 2019.
+Staying in cricket administration, Germon became CEO of the Australian T20 Big Bash League cricket franchise Sydney Thunder in 2017, before becoming CEO of Cricket New South Wales in 2019.